maciej-plis/Tic-Tac-Toe-Server/README.md

 # Tic-Tac-Toe-Server

 Backend part of my multiplayer tic tac toe game in java.
 Main technology used\
 to build this project is **spring**.
-There is aslo a second part of the project, which is\
+There is also a second part of the project, which is\
 game [client](https://github.com/maciejplis/Tic-Tac-Toe-Client) created in **angular**.

 ## Motivation